-DSpace 1.8 introduces a new "idiom" for tasks that require configuration data.
-It is available to any task whose implementation extends AbstractCuratio nTask, but is completely optional.
+DSpace 1.8 introduces a new 'idiom' for tasks that require configuration data.
+It is available to any task whose implementation extends AbstractCurationTasi, but is completely optional.
 There are a number of problems that task properties are designed to solve, but to make the discussion concrete we will start with a particular one: the problem of hard-coded configuration file names.
 A task that relies on configuration data will typically encode a fixed reference to a configuration file name.
-For example, the virus scan task reads a file called "clamav.cfg", which lives in [dspace]/config/modules.
-It could look up its configuration properties in the ordinary way.
-But tasks are supposed to be written by anyone in the community and shared around (without prior coordination), so if another task uses the same configuration file name, there is a name collision here that can't be easily fixed, since the reference is hard-coded in each task.
-In this case, if we wanted to use both at a given site, we would have to alter the source of one of them - which introduces needless code localization and maintenance.
+For example, the virus scan task reads a file called 'clamav.cfg', which lives in [dspace]/config/modules.
+And thus in the implementation one would find: